 Exam fees and requirements

 An exam fee of $225 is payable directly to NCEES during the registration process.
 Some licensing boards may require examinees to file a separate application and pay an application fee as part of their approval process in order to be qualified for seating for an NCEES exam.
-You will be notified during the registration process if the licensing board you selected has additional requirements.
+Your licensing board may have additional requirements.
+Click on the drop-down list on the right and select your board for more information.

 NCEES offers an FS Reference Handbook for free download.